 An example of Gray Box Testing would be when the codes for two units/modules are studied (White Box Testing method) for designing test cases and actual tests are conducted using the exposed interfaces (Black Box Testing method).

-Though Gray Box Testing method may be used in other levels of testing, it is primarily useful in Integration Testing.
+Though Gray Box Testing method may be used in other levels of testing, it is primarily used in Integration Testing.

-Note that Gray is also spelt as Grey.
+Note that Gray is also spelled as Grey.
 Hence Grey Box Testing and Gray Box Testing mean the same.

 (Icon used in the featured image was made by MD Badsha Meah from www.freeicons.io)